 Bayley earned a degree in Sport and Exercise Science from the University of Brighton with honors in 2005 before completing a master’s in Public Relations from Iona in 2007.

-At Iona, Bayley also earned Academic All-America accolades from both ESPN the Magazine and CoSIDA in 2007.
+Also at Iona, Bayley earned Academic All-America accolades from both ESPN the Magazine and CoSIDA in 2007.